 - Add Chicken: Slice the seared chicken into bite-sized pieces, then add them to the mixture.

 - Serve: Taste and adjust seasoning.
-You may need salt, pepper, or a dash of fish sauce.
+You may need salt, black pepper, or a dash of fish sauce.
 Spoon into bowls and top with sliced scallions, soft-boiled eggs, and fried garlic.
 Include lemon or calamansi slices on the side for added zest.

 Notes